silvehh/anything-SOEN341_Project_F24/README.md

 - **Google OAuth Login**: Users can conveniently log in using their Google accounts.
 - **Student page**: When students log in to their pages, they see a list that includes the name of their teammates.
 By clicking on the names, they have the option to evaluate their teammates.
 - **Evaluation page**: Divided into two pages.
 The first page is the evaluation of the teammates cooperation from 0 to 5.
 The second page is the evaluation of the teammates contributions in a project.
-- **Confirmation page**: A page screnning a message that your evaluation has been submitted.
+- **Confirmation page**: A page showing a message that your evaluation has been submitted.
 - **Teacher page**: Once the teacher log in to his/her page he/she can create team, and assign students to specific groups.